wtmatlock/dtp-comparative-genomics/README.md

 for sample in ./*.fasta; do prokka --outdir "$sample"_prokka --prefix "$sample" --genus Escherichia --species coli $sample; done cd ..
 ```
 Make sure you understand the syntax of the Bash for loop: What is the variable?
 What is the range?
 Also, have a look in one of the Prokka output directories: What is the format and purpose of each output file?
 In particular, look at the information contained in the [GFF](https://www.ensembl.org/info/website/upload/gff.html) files.
 Try using the `cat` and `head` commands to explore the outputs.
+Can you find the length (bp) of each sequence?

 ## Pangenome analysis with Panaroo
 [Documentation](https://github.com/gtonkinhill/panaroo).